+Are you experiencing mould on the walls of your home?
+In this blog, we will offer useful tips on how to prevent mould on walls.
 Damp, mould, and mildew get severe in colder months.
-They pose all sorts of health risk especially to infants and elderly people with respiratory concerns eye irritation, and sinus infections.
-Besides health implications, dampness and mould can affect your furniture and compromise the structural integrity of your building.
+They pose all sorts of health risks,s especially to infants and elderly people with respiratory concerns eye irritation, and sinus infections.
+Besides health implications, damp and mould can affect your furniture and compromise the structural integrity of your building.

 Condensation in your house leads to damp which in turn leads to mould that you can notice in the form of little black dots on your surface walls.